phfbertoleti/bacon_cape_lib/README.md

 - 7-segment display (for alfanum chars from 0 to F)

 Also, this repository contains two examples:
-- lib_validator.c: a simple program to validate all features covered by the bacon_cape_lib
+- lib_validator a simple program to validate all features covered by the bacon_cape_lib
 - mqtt_example: a simple program to interact with LEDs, slider and button over Internet (using MQTT protocol).
 For this example, [Paho MQTT C library](https://github.com/eclipse/paho.mqtt.c) is required.